 1 – 1/2 cups mini marshmallows

-1 – 10 ounce jar of maraschino cherry halves, drained well
+1 – 10 ounce jar of maraschino cherries, drained well and cut in half

 1/2 cup chopped pecans or walnuts, toasted (optional)

-- In a medium bowl, combine whipped topping and sour cream.
+- In a medium bowl, gently combine whipped topping and sour cream.

 Add in coconut flakes and marshmallows.

-- Fold in pineapple, grapes, and maraschino cherries and nuts (if using).
+- Fold in pineapple, grapes, maraschino cherries and nuts (if using).

 - Gently fold in mandarin oranges.